The Lifestyle of Successful Entrepreneurs & How You Can Adapt Their Strategies

 3. Hold Your Personality

-In the corporate world, does it matter whether you’re an introvert or an extrovert?
+Does it matter whether you’re an introvert or an extrovert in the corporate world?
 The answer is no. According to various success stories, anybody can be successful.

 Let’s take an example of two different personalities of entrepreneurs, Apple co-founders Steve Jobs and Steve Wozniak.
 Wozniak is a self-proclaimed introvert.
 But, through their partnership, they were able to coordinate their skill sets to produce an incredibly successful company.